OpenDataDSL/documentation/docs/product/developer/odsl/Commands/all/_delete.md

 *   type
 *   workflow

+In bulk delete form, only the following services are supported:
+*   object

 The optional **log** option allows you to specify a reason for the deletion which is added to the audit log